riplaboratory/Kanaloa/README.md

-# kanaloa
+# Kanaloa
 This is the official Github for team Kanaloa.

 Do not commit edits to the master branch UNTIL THEY HAVE BEEN FULLY VETTED IN HARDWARE!

-# directory and filename convention
+# Directory and filename convention

 Directory naming convention:
 All directories must start with a capital letter.
 If the directory name has multiple words, capitalize the first letter of subsequent words.
 No spaces in directory names.
 Example: "SampleDirectory"